stla/RCGAL/README.md

 Wrapping the C++ library **CGAL** in R. Convex hull, Delaunay tessellation, surface reconstruction.

-## Some examples of Poisson recontruction
+## Some examples of Poisson reconstruction

 *Toroidal helix:*